Please ensure Javascript is enabled for purposes of website accessibility Skip to main content

 We recommend brushing four times a day for optimal oral hygiene: after breakfast, after lunch, after dinner, and at bedtime.

-Brushing can be fun, and your child should brush as soon as the first tooth arrives.
+Brushing can be fun, and your child should start brushing as soon as their first tooth appears.
 When a baby’s tooth erupts, brush the tooth with a soft-bristled toothbrush and a pea-sized amount of toothpaste.
 For children younger than two, do not use fluoride toothpaste unless advised to do so by Dr. Hanks or Dr. Williams.
-Flossing is also a part of good oral hygiene habits, and we will discuss with you the right time to start flossing.
+Flossing is also part of good oral hygiene, and we will discuss with you the right time to start.
 If you notice signs of decay, contact Woodland Dental Center immediately.

-Although we do see many children at our office, there are some children who may be better suited in a specialty pediatric dental office, which we can refer you to if needed.
+Although we do see many children at our office, some may be better suited to a specialty pediatric dental office, which we can refer you to if needed.